Find great getaway packages in the Schroon Lake Region.

 To get a glimpse of area history, head to Rock Pond Mine and explore the remains of a former graphite mine site or take the trek to Adirondack Great Camp Santanoni near Newcomb Lake.

-Take in the scenery this fall on your own or with a certified Adirondack wilderness guide who can share nature's secrets along your journey.
+Take in the scenery this season on your own or with a certified Adirondack wilderness guide who can share nature's secrets along your journey.
 And check out Schroon Lake shopping options if you need to load up on some last minute gear before heading out on the trail.

-Click here and choose a local guide to show you the best trails and views.
+Choose a local guide to show you the best trails and views.